CardinalKit/CardinalKit-OMH-to-FHIR/README.md

 # CardinalKit Open mHealth to FHIR conversion module

-This repository contains a cloud function that can be deployed to your CardinalKit firebase project that will automatically convert documents written to your cloud firestore in Open mHealth format into HL7 FHIR R4.
+This repository contains a cloud function that can be deployed to your CardinalKit firebase project that will automatically convert documents written to your cloud firestore in [Open mHealth](https://openmhealth.org) format into HL7 FHIR R4.
+Mapping is based on the [Open mHealth to HL7 FHIR Implementation Guide](https://healthedata1.github.io/mFHIR/).

 ## Instructions